 - You can define maximum eight grouping dimensions for a report.

-- You can filter on maximum ten tags in a report.
+- You are recommended to filter on maximum ten tags in a report.
 Although more tags are allowed, we cannot guarantee a successful run of the report.

 - You can run maximum two reports at the same time.
 If there are two reports